The Gig Economy and Social Security: Designing Policy for a New

 United Kingdom

-hybrid model increasingly relevant for social security for freelancers.
+flexible work, a hybrid model increasingly relevant for social

 Australia and New Zealand

-a Business or Undertaking), ensuring occupational safety protection
+Business or Undertaking), ensuring occupational safety protection for gig

 Global Takeaway

-directions for gig economy policy reforms, demonstrating that
+reforms illustrate important directions for gig economy policy reforms,

-protections must extend beyond traditional employment categories while
+demonstrating that protections must extend beyond traditional employment

 - Establishes a Gig Workers Welfare Board